Macseam/TranslitRusEng/README.md

  * Transliterate from Russian to English and vice versa

 #### Usage:
-import translitRusEng from 'translit-rus-eng';
+import TranslitRusEng from 'translit-rus-eng';

-translitRusEng (arg1, arg2)
+TranslitRusEng (arg1, arg2)

 > arg1: string to transliterate (Russian or English)